-Teacher Contact: Mr R Chapman
+Teacher Contact: Mr R Irven

-- Grade 4 in English Literature or English Language

-- + Grade 5/4 in a Science
+- Grade 4 in English Liturature or English Language - + Grade 5 in History

-- + Grade 4 in Mathemetics

 Component 1 - Introductory topics in Psychology

 + 33.3% 2-hour exam

 Gives an overview of key concepts in Psychology and covers some of its most important topics as a basis for future learning.
 Provides a solid introduction to the subject for those who have not studied it before.
 Topics covered in this section are memory, mental illness, attachment, and social influence